FAForever/wiki-pages/Development/Modding/Modding_Emitters.md

 ### [1] The menu bar
 The menu bar holds three items: File, Options and LOD.
 **File** menu allows for creating a new, saving and opening existing blueprints, as well as holding the action buttons to add a texture and a ramp file to the emitter.
-**Oprions** menu has a lot of additional options affecting how generated particles behave:
+**Options** menu has a lot of additional options affecting how generated particles behave:
 - Use Local Velocity: *TBD*
 - Use Local Acceleration: *TBD*
 - Gravity: *TBD*
 - Lock Particles to Velocity: *TBD*
-- Interoplate Emitter Position: *TBD*
+- Interpolate Emitter Position: *TBD*
 - Align Initial Rotation to the Bone: *TBD*
 - Particles are flat in world space: *TBD*
 - Snap To Waterline: *TBD*